kssteven418/LTP/README.md

 # Run Baseline Methods
-We further provide code for the baseline methods used in ourpaper (i.e., top-k and manual threshold).
+We additionally provide code to reproduce the baseline methods used in our paper (i.e., top-k and manual threshold).

 ## Top-k Token Pruning
 Add the following lines in `{CKPT}/config.json`.